c0d3x-software/html-container/README.md

 </aside>

-## MetaTag transfers
+### MetaTag transfers

-All metatags inside a template is realocated into HTML head.
+All metatags inside a template is transfered to HTML head.

 <aside cols='3:5'>